Yandex Cloud

 4. At the top of the page:

-1. Enter the instance name.
-It must be unique throughout Yandex Cloud.
+1. Enter a name for your instance.
+It must be unique within Yandex Cloud.

 • It can only contain lowercase Latin letters, numbers, and hyphens.